fyne-io/fyne-x/README.md

 ### CompletionEntry

 An extension of widget.Entry for displaying a popup menu for completion.
-Keyboard keys can be used to navigate (up and down) and select the option to set to the Entry (Enter key) - the mouse can be used too.
+The "up" and "down" keys on the keyboard are used to navigate through the menu, the "Enter" key is used to confirm the selection.
+The options can also be selected with the mouse.
+The "Escape" key closes the selection list.

 ```go
 entry := widget.NewCompletionEntry([]string{})